13 May 10 Fun Free Things To Do in Taranaki for a Cheap Holiday

 On a clear day, you will be able to spot the North Island’s Central mountains, Mt Ruapehu, Mt Tongariro, and Mt Ngauruhoe.
 If you’re an early bird, the view at sunrise is something else.

 3. Explore Pukekura Park

 Pukekura Park is one of New Zealand’s premier botanical gardens.
 It has an international Green Flag award and is a Garden of National Significance.

 The 52ha “jewel in New Plymouth’s crown” is the perfect peaceful escape from city sounds.
-Listen to birds chirp, water rush and the light crunch of the trail underneath your feet.
+Listen to the bird’s chirp, water rush, and the light crunch of the trail underneath your feet.
 Better yet?
 It’s only a 30–minute walk from our campground.

 4. Kayak Rotokare Scenic Reserve

 Rotakare, otherwise known as ‘rippling lake’, is part of a peaceful and undisturbed bush reserve.
 The 230ha forested hill-country catchment features wetland and lowland forests home to hundreds of native plants and threatened wildlife species including kiwi, hihi/stitchbird, tieke/saddleback, popokatea/whitehead, and toutouwai/North Island robins.

 Enjoy a quiet kayak on the lake or look out for happy birds fluttering about on a 2-hour walk.
 Bring that sense of tranquility back to the park and relax on your seaside cabin deck

 With 180 degrees of ocean swells, the spectacular Surf Highway along Taranaki’s coast is a surfer’s dream.
 Spend a day or two chasing the perfect wave at one of the many beaches around the region.